-This recipe comes from Health Minister Carole Pettee who lives in Genoa, Illinois: "I have been in raw food preparation classes, and this past week we made this wonderful raw soup that I wanted to share with you.
-It's easy to make and will surely be a recipe you will make again and again.
+This recipe comes from Health Minister Carole Pettee who lives in Genoa, Illinois: "I have been in raw food recipe preparation classes, and this past week we made this wonderful raw soup that I wanted to share with you.
+This raw veggie soup is easy to make and will surely be a recipe you will make again and again.
 Winter is great for warm soup, but this RAW soup, with the added pinch of jalapeno, gives it a warm feeling when eaten."
 (You may want to double the recipe for this one.)
+Serves 2-3.

 1 1/2 tablespoons Miso (white or dark)